Wednesday’s First Warning Forecast: Feeling like the 90s

 Meteorologist Myles Henderson’s First Warning Forecast

-Warm and muggy… Get ready for a foggy and muggy morning.
-Expect cloudy skies with areas of fog and drizzle for your morning drive.
-Temperatures will start near 70 so it will feel warmer and more muggy than the past few mornings.
-Highs will warm to the upper 80s this afternoon but it will feel more like the low 90s.
+Warm and muggy… Highs will warm to the upper 80s this afternoon but it will feel more like the low 90s.
 More sunshine will mix in with the clouds as we go through the day.
-A
+A “pop up” shower or storm is possible.

 Expect partly cloudy skies tonight with a scattered shower/storm possible.
 It will still be warm and muggy with lows in the low to mid 70s.